 Diagnosing the condition

-The health care professional, either a psychiatrist or psychologist, bases the diagnosis on self-reported experiences of the patients, behavior abnormalities reported by household members, close friends, working colleagues, and teachers, as well as any secondary signs detected by other health care professionals.
-He or she goes through a list of criteria during the diagnosis process.
+A psychiatrist or psychologist bases the diagnosis on self-reported experiences of the patient's behavior abnormalities reported by household members, close friends, work colleagues, and teachers, as well as any secondary signs detected by other healthcare professionals.

 A series of physical diagnostic tests may be ordered after carrying out a physical exam, including blood and urine tests.

 There are three broad types of bipolar disorder: